-A year and a half after we installed a new housebank on Morgan’s Cloud, and embarked on a field test of AGM batteries and the care regime that Justin Godber at LifeLine Batteries helped us develop that led to this Online Book, we tested the batteries.
+A year and a half after we installed a new housebank on Morgan’s Cloud, and embarked on a field test of AGM batteries and the care regime that Justin Godber at LifeLine Batteries helped us develop, we tested the batteries.
 Here are the results..short version, it works.

 First off, let’s put the results in perspective by talking about our usage.
 After installing the batteries we spent a total of six months in a marina with shorepower available and the other 12 months out cruising.